Skip to Content

 In addition to penalties like imprisonment, fines, and probation, those convicted may face:

 • Restraining Orders.
-Victims may obtain restraining orders that limit your ability to contact certain individuals, including family members or co-workers, or go certain places.
+Victims may obtain restraining orders that limit your ability to contact certain individuals, including family members or co-workers, or go to certain places.

 • Immigration Consequences.
 Non-U.S. citizens may face deportation or denial of citizenship due to a violent crime conviction, as these charges are often classified as aggravated felonies.

 • Loss of Rights.
 Violent crime convictions can result in the loss of important rights, including the right to vote, possess firearms, or hold certain professional licenses.
+These lost civil liberties can severely hinder personal development and civic engagement.

 • Professional Consequences.
 Many employers and licensing boards take criminal convictions seriously, and a conviction can jeopardize your current job or prevent you from securing future employment.
+Therefore, professional guidance is critical to navigate these challenges.

 Given these severe consequences, it’s essential to have skilled legal representation to navigate the complexities of the criminal justice system and protect your future.